WAYS YOU CAN HELP UKRAINIANS IN BERLIN

 1) Frauentreff HellMa – An information and support point for refugees in Berlin.
 They need translators, therapists, and more.

 2) Lovelite Berlin – A safe space for refugees to gather to meet for coffee and cake, get needed support, and even learn German.
-You can also donate in-kind – check out their list of needed items here.

 3) Vostel – Check their portal for ways to help local Ukrainians in Berlin.